TeddyGavi/lotide/README.md

 The following functions are currently implemented:

 * `countLetters(string)`: This function takes a single argument, a string, and will return a object containing { letter: [appearanceCount] } spaces are ignored.
-* `countOnly(array, object)`: this function takes two arguments an array of items to count and an object that contains a boolean value to indicate if that key should be counted or not if the key doesn't exist in the array undefined is returned.
+* `countOnly(array, object)`: This function takes two arguments an array of items to count and an object that contains a boolean value to indicate if that key should be counted or not if the key doesn't exist in the array undefined is returned.

 * `eqArrays(array1, array2)`: A function which takes in two arrays and returns true if they are equal, otherwise false (shallow).